-The cost is $10.00 per visit for all clients.
+The cost for counseling starts at $15 per session.
 Payment is due at time of service.
-Students have the option of paying by cash, check, or charging their account.
+Clients have the option of paying by cash, check, credit or debit card, or charging their ACU Banner account.

 Initial appointments can be scheduled by coming by our office in McKinzie Hall, main level, east end and filling out an intake form or the online Intake Form.
 Efforts are made to schedule new clients within 48 hours of their requests for services.
 The clinic director reviews each file and selects the therapist with expertise and an appointment slot that are the best fit for you.
 Follow-up sessions will be scheduled through your therapist.
 The most critical factor in a therapeutic relationship is confidentiality.
 We, as health care professionals, join with the administration of this university in affirming your right to privacy.

 Open Monday - Friday, 8-5 p.m.

 Closed evenings and weekends and most major holidays.